scrapinghub/product-extraction-benchmark/README.rst

 * availability (whether the product is in-stock or out-of-stock)
 * SKU

-We find that Zyte has significantly better extraction quality compared to Diffbot for price and sku, while quality for availability is similar.
+Based on our comparison we found extraction quality of Zyte Automatic Extraction is significantly better compared to Diffbot for price and sku attributes, whilst results for availability are comparable.

-We learnt that it’s important to ensure all systems receive exactly the same input, as many web pages show different prices depending on the location and other factors.
+When developing the comparison methodology we came across a challenge of many target web pages displaying different prices based on the geographical location and other factors.
-To ensure fairness, we were serving page snapshots instead of original pages.
+To ensure a fair comparison all systems must receive exactly the same data input, so we served page snapshots instead of original target pages to compare what each extraction tool returned.

 We have released the dataset (including web archive files), ground truth annotations, evaluation code and baseline open source extraction code.